fmrtl73/pxdocs/content/install-portworx/cloud/install-pks/_index.md

 Use the following steps to add a runtime addon to the [Bosh Director](https://bosh.io/docs/bosh-components/#director) to stop the Portworx service.

 {{<info>}}
 **Why is this needed ?** When stopping and upgrading instances bosh attempts to unmount _/var/vcap/store_.
-Portworx has it's root filesystem for it's OCI container mounted on _/var/vcap/store/opt/pwx/oci_ and the runc container is running using it.
+Portworx has its root filesystem for its OCI container mounted on _/var/vcap/store/opt/pwx/oci_ and the runc container is running using it.
 So one needs to stop Portworx and unmount _/var/vcap/store/opt/pwx/oci_ in order to allow bosh to proceed with stopping the instances.
 The addon ensures this is done automatically and enables zero downtime upgrades.
 {{</info>}}

 Perform these steps on any machine where you have the bosh CLI.